 Ronnie Ann Ryan suggests that maybe it’s time to take a fresh look at bragging and ask if there is a difference between arrogance and self-promotion.

 Most people simply hate braggers – individuals who walk around constantly promoting themselves and talking about their accomplishments.
-In our society, this behavior isn’t looked upon highly.
+In our society, this behaviour isn’t looked upon highly.

 Keep this key fact in mind: Self-promoters get attention, get noticed by management, and get promoted.
 They also land new accounts, close big deals and obtain new clients.